cp2718/Flashcardio/README.md

 # Use custom CSV directory
 python flashcardio.py --csv_dir my_csv_folder

-# Specify output filename
-python flashcardio.py --output my_cards.pdf

-# Generate from a single CSV file
-python flashcardio.py my_flashcards.csv --output my_flashcards.pdf

-# Generate from an ODS file
+# Change column count
-python flashcardio.py --ods flashcards.ods --output flashcards.pdf
+python flashcardio.py --cols 4 --rows 2

-# Combine ODS and CSV sources
-python flashcardio.py --ods flashcards.ods --csv_dir csv_files --output combined.pdf
 ```

-## Printing Instructions
+## 🖨️ Printing Instructions

-1. Print the generated PDF using double-sided printing.
+1. Print the generated PDF using double-sided printing
-2. Select the “Flip on short edge” option for double-sided printing to ensure correct alignment.
+2. Select the "Flip on short edge" option for proper alignment
-3. Cut along the grid lines to create individual flashcards.
+3. Cut along the grid lines to create individual flashcards
-4. Each card will have a term on one side and its definition on the reverse.
+4. Each card will have a term on one side and its definition on the reverse

-## PDF Structure
+## 📄 PDF Structure

-For each CSV file:
+For each CSV file or ODS sheet:
-1. Title page (CSV filename, formatted)
+1. Title page (CSV filename or sheet name, formatted)
 2. Words page (batch 1)
 3. Definitions page (batch 1, mirrored for double-sided printing)
 4. Words page (batch 2)
 5. Definitions page (batch 2)
 6. ... and so on until all terms are processed

+## ⚙️ Requirements

+- Python 3.6+
+- reportlab (`pip install reportlab`)
+- odfpy (`pip install odfpy`) — only needed for ODS file support

-## License
+## 📝 License

-[Insert your license information here]
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## Contributing
+## 👥 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.